credentials/irma_api_server/README.md

 # IRMA API server

-This is a server that sits between IRMA tokens such as the [card emulator app](https://github.com/credentials/irma_android_cardemu) on the one hand, and service providers on the other hand.
-Upon the request of a service provider, it requests attributes from the token and verifies their validity.
-If succesful, the service provider receives the attributes.
+This is a server that sits between IRMA tokens such as the [card emulator app](https://github.com/credentials/irma_android_cardemu) on the one hand, and service or identity providers on the other hand.
+It handles all IRMA-specific cryptographic details of issuing credentials and verifying disclosure proofs on behalf of the service or identity provider.

 The API that this server offers is described [here](https://credentials.github.io/proposals/irma-without-apdus).

+# Experimental

+This project is very new and still in heavy development.
+It is _not_ yet suitable for deployment.

 # Running the server